AI & Technology

 Set Up Custom AI Assistants

-These assistants remember context and maintain consistent tone across conversations.
-Custom AI assistants can be programmed with specific instructions like "Always use British English" or "Keep responses under 50 words."
+Hence, These assistants hold context and keep a consistent tone.
+Custom AI assistants can be given specific rules—"Always use British English" or "Keep responses under 50 words"—and they'll follow them.

 Adjust Privacy and Data Settings

-Go to Settings - Privacy.
-Key decisions include:
+Go to Settings → Privacy.
+Therefore, Key decisions include:

 Configure Gesture Controls